ajdavis/emptysquare-hugo/emptysquare/content/why-should-async-get-all-the-love.md

 type = "post"
 +++

 I spoke at PyCon 2022 about writing safe, elegant concurrent Python with threads.
-The video is coming soon; here's a written version of the talk.
+Here's the video.
+Sorry about the choppy audio, [the A/V at PyCon this year was a shitshow](https://pycon.blogspot.com/2022/05/pycon-us-2022-recordings-update.html).
+Below is a written version of the talk.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/DgjO5nSxp0I" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ***